 Mizar and Alcor are sometimes known as the “Horse and Rider.”

 The Japanese knew the star as jumyōboshi (寿命星), meaning “the lifespan star.”
 They believed that a person who could not see Alcor would not live another year.
-The legend is used in the Japanese manga Fist of the North Star, where the star serves as a model for the death-omen star.
+The legend is used in the Japanese manga Fist of the North Star.

 In Indian astronomy, Alcor was known as Arundhati, the wife of Vashishtha, one of the Saptarishi (Seven Sages), represented by Mizar.
 Arundhati and Vashishtha symbolized marital closeness.